GhostofGoes/getmac/README.md

 NOTE: these versions do not have many of the performance improvements, platform support, and bug fixes that came with later releases.
 They generally work, just not as well.
 However, if you're using such an old Python, you probably don't care about all that :)

 ## Notes
+- Python 3.10 and 3.11 should work, but are not automatically tested at the moment due to having to support 2.7
 - If none of the arguments are selected, the default network interface for the system will be used.
+If the default network interface cannot be determined, then it will attempt to fallback to typical defaults for the platform (`Ethernet` on Windows, `em0` on BSD, `en0` on OSX/Darwin, and `eth0` otherwise).
+If that fails, then it will fallback to `lo` on POSIX systems.
 - "Remote hosts" refer to hosts in your local layer 2 network, also commonly referred to as a "broadcast domain", "LAN", or "VLAN".
 As far as I know, there is not a reliable method to get a MAC address for a remote host external to the LAN.
 If you know any methods otherwise, please [open a GitHub issue](https://github.com/GhostofGoes/getmac/issues) or shoot me an email, I'd love to be wrong about this.
 - The first four arguments are mutually exclusive. `network_request` does not have any functionality when the `interface` argument is specified, and can be safely set if using in a script.
 - The physical transport is assumed to be Ethernet (802.3).
 Others, such as Wi-Fi (802.11), are currently not tested or considered.
 I plan to address this in the future, and am definitely open to pull requests or issues related to this, including error reports.